behruz-b/preparationForIELTS/Readme.md

 In addition the website will has 4 types, there are: Reading, Listening, Writing and Speaking.
   *
   So following we will consider the structure of site:
+  The site includes timer that the reader must be in time to read and understand the meaning of text, and answer the questions after every part of text.
+Questions will be different, they can be "short answer", "choosing a right answer among 3 or 5 variants", or write oneself, of course they are in reading part of site.
+  *
+  *
   *